 Clients often ask about what documents are needed to create an estate plan.
-And while many people believe a will is an estate plan, there are other critical components of an estate plan, some dealing with issues that arise before your death.
+While many people believe a will is an estate plan, there are other critical components of an estate plan, some dealing with issues that arise before your death.
 These documents work together to provide a plan to manage your health care decisions, distribute your assets after death and make life’s transitions easier for you and your loved ones.

 1. Last Will and Testament

-3. Durable Power of Attorney
+2. Durable Power of Attorney

-4. Health Care Power of Attorney (Living Will)
+3. Health Care Power of Attorney

 A health care power of attorney appoints an agent to make medical decisions on your behalf in the event you cannot make them yourself.
 Again, that responsibility continues until either you recover, such that you can then make your own health care decisions, or you die.